Frederick Goff - Instramental in Bratenahl's Development

 Goff attended Cleveland Public Schools and graduated from Central High School.
 He worked his way through the University of Michigan and graduated in 1881 with a Bachelor of Philosophy degree.
 He then worked as a law librarian in the Cleveland Law Library while studying evenings for admission to the Cuyahoga Court bar.
 He was admitted to the Ohio bar in June 1883 and started a solo practice.
 In 1884, he entered the first of a series of law partnerships working primarily in corporate law, specializing in reorganization and financial problems.

 Goff married Frances Southworth on October 16, 1894.
-Frances was born on January 16, 1864, to the family of Western Reserve pioneers.
+Frances was born on January 16, 1864, to a family of Western Reserve pioneers.
 She attended Vassar College, graduating in 1886.
 The Goffs had three children: Fredericka “Freda” (Waterworth), William Southworth, and Frances (Thoburn).

 Two years after getting married, Goff joined forces with a corporate law firm headed by Virgil Kline, which counted among its clients John D. Rockefeller’s Standard Oil Company of Ohio.